A Guide To The Ghostbusters – Who Are We Gonna Call?

 The Future of the Ghostbusters

 The next time we see any ghosts being busted will be with Ghostbusters: Afterlife.
 It will follow a family who finds old equipment of the original Ghostbusters’ team, just as some new ghosts appear.
 The film was initially planned for a July 2020 release date, but the coronavirus pandemic has pushed it back to 2021.
 Finn Wolfhard, Mckenna Grace, Carrie Coon, and Paul Rudd star.
+Check out the trailer for Ghostbusters: Afterlife trailer below.

 Word is that Ghostbusters: Afterlife will lead to another prequel and at least two follow-up projects.
 We may even see the prequel as a television series, though nothing has been confirmed.